 - juice of one lemon (or one teaspoon lemon balm herb)

 - 1 tablespoon (15 ml) honey

-One of my favorite remedies for cold and flu season is a big batch of chicken soup.
 Chicken contains an amino acid called cysteine.
-Cysteine can thin the mucus in your lungs and make it easier to expel.
-Proper soup often includes an assortment of herbs and spices, many of which have healing properties.
+Cysteine can thin the mucus in your lungs and loosen congestion.
+Good soup often includes an assortment of herbs and spices, many of which have healing properties.

 Counter Your Cold with Warming Spices